Scottsdale Airport

 Nearby Food

-Upscale American dining in the terminal with panoramic runway views.
+Upscale American dining on the second floor of the terminal with panoramic runway views.

-Intimate chef-driven gastropub offering sophisticated modern American small plates.
+Intimate chef-driven gastropub turning out sophisticated Modern American small plates.

 Airport data for reference only and may be outdated.